-The Environmental Officer helps raise environmental awareness within the Great Aycliffe area and two multi skilled 'Town Pride' operatives enable the Town Council to deal with urgent and environmental issues.
+The Environment Officer helps raise environmental awareness within the Great Aycliffe area and two multi skilled 'Town Pride' operatives enable the Town Council to deal with urgent and environmental issues.

-In addition, the Environmental Officer will be working with other external bodies such as the local schools, the Police and Youth Offending Service to raise awareness about the environment, climate change and developing a sense of pride in our local area.
-The Environmental Officer is also responsible for the Environmental (Eco) Centre based in Moore Lane Pavilion.
+In addition, the Environment Officer works with other external bodies such as the local schools, the Police and Youth Offending Service to raise awareness about the environment, climate change and developing a sense of pride in our local area.
+The Environment Officer is also responsible for the Environment (Eco) Centre based in Moore Lane Pavilion.